Lee County High School (Georgia): Fine arts

 Theatre arts: The school competes in the annual One Act Play competition.
 The drama department produces five plays each year, including musicals.
 Most of the plays are performed in the school's Robert A. Clay Auditorium.

-Band: The Lee County High School Band Program includes a marching band, two concert bands, and a jazz ensemble.
+Band: The Lee County High School Band Program includes a GRAND CHAMPION marching band, three concert bands, and a jazz ensemble.

 Publications and broadcasting

 The school newspaper is The Panoptic.
 The Trojan Yearbook is published every year.

 Speech and debate

 The school has a highly successful speech and debate program that competes in competitions across Georgia and the nation.
 The team has advanced competitors to the National Forensic League Speech and Debate Tournament every year since 2008 and the National Catholic Forensic League Grand National Tournament every year since 2009.
 At the 2013 Georgia Forensic Coaches Association (GFCA) Varsity State Championship, the team won the President's Cup, an award given to the school with the most cumulative rounds in the state tournament, as well as the third place overall sweepstakes award.
 The team has seen its competitors advance to octofinal, quarterfinal, semifinal, and even final rounds at Wake Forest University, University of Florida, Emory University, Duke University, the Tournament of Champions, the Grand National Tournament and the National Speech and Debate Tournament.
 The school is chartered with the National Forensic League, the National Catholic Forensic League and the GFCA.